Butch Cassidy and the Sundance Kid: Legacy

-Over time, major American movie reviewers have been widely favorable.
-Rotten Tomatoes gives the film an 88% approval rating based on 52 reviews and an average score of 8.3/10.
-The site's critical consensus reads: "With its iconic pairing of Paul Newman and Robert Redford, jaunty screenplay and Burt Bacharach score, Butch Cassidy and the Sundance Kid has gone down as among the defining moments in late-'60s American cinema."
+American movie reviewers have been widely favorable.
+The film holds an 89% rating on Rotten Tomatoes based on 61 reviews with an average score of 8.3/10.
+The site's critical consensus reads: "With its iconic pairing of Paul Newman and Robert Redford, jaunty screenplay, and Burt Bacharach score, Butch Cassidy and the Sundance Kid has gone down as among the defining moments in late-'60s American cinema".

-The Writers Guild of America ranked the screenplay #11 on its list of 101 Greatest Screenplays ever written.
+The Writers Guild of America ranked the screenplay 11th on its list of 101 Greatest Screenplays ever written.

+The February 2020 issue of New York Magazine lists Butch Cassidy and the Sundance Kid as among "the Best Movies that Lost Best Picture at the Oscars".

+In 2003, Butch Cassidy and the Sundance Kid was selected by The New York Times as one of The 1000 Best Movies Ever Made.
+In the same year, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2008, British film publication Empire ranked the film at number 32 on their list of the 500 Greatest Movies of All Time.

 The film inspired the television series Alias Smith and Jones, starring Pete Duel and Ben Murphy as outlaws trying to earn an amnesty.

 A parody titled "Botch Casually and the Somedunce Kid" was published in Mad.
 It was illustrated by Mort Drucker and written by Arnie Kogen in issue No. 136, July 1970.

+Also in 1976, a made-for-television sequel to the film was released.
+Wanted: The Sundance Woman more heavily features Katharine Ross as Etta Place.

-In 1979 Butch and Sundance: The Early Days, a prequel, was released starring Tom Berenger as Butch Cassidy and William Katt as the Sundance Kid.
+In 1979, Butch and Sundance: The Early Days, a prequel, was released starring Tom Berenger as Butch Cassidy and William Katt as the Sundance Kid.
 It was directed by Richard Lester and written by Allan Burns.
 William Goldman, the writer of the original film, was an executive producer.
 Jeff Corey was the only actor to appear in the original and the prequel.

 Television adaptation

-In September 2022, Amazon Studios announced a television adaptation of the film, starring Regé-Jean Page and Glen Powell.
-Joe and Anthony Russo will be executive producers under their AGBO production banner.
+In September 2022, Amazon Studios announced a television adaptation, starring Regé-Jean Page and Glen Powell.
+Joe and Anthony Russo were to be executive producers under their AGBO production banner.